-NatureServe Canada is in the process of adapting the template policy and procedures to its governance and working environment to ensure that its management and distribution of data are consistent with these approaches.
+NatureServe Canada is adapting the template policy and procedures to its governance and working environment to ensure that its management and distribution of data are consistent with these approaches.
 NatureServe Canada has developed a draft policy and is currently drafting a set of procedures based on the templates.

-NatureServe Canada is working with Manitoba Conservation Data Centre to explore the adoption of the template policies and procedures to its working environment.
+NatureServe Canada is working with Manitoba Conservation Data Centre to facilitate the adoption of the template policies and procedures to its working environment.
 This includes a regulatory risk assessment – standard practice for most jurisdictions in Canada contemplating substantive policy initiatives.
 Manitoba CDC has developed a draft policy and has initiated the required risk assessment.
 NatureServe Canada is currently working with Manitoba CDC on the development of procedures to accompany the policy.